lpsinger/userguide/content.rst

 this stage.

 An **Initial GCN Notice** is issued after human vetting (see :doc:`/procedures/vetting`).
-If the signal does not pass human vetting (i.e., it is a glitch), then instead of an initial alert there will be a retraction_.
+If the signal does not pass human vetting (e.g., it is a glitch), then instead of an initial alert there will be a retraction_.
 The initial alert is also accompanied by a GCN Circular which should be considered as the first formal publication of the candidate and can be cited as